carlescliment/sinatra-personal-webpage/_posts/2015/fluent-collections.md

 trips.from('VLC').to('NYC').cancel!.save_with(trips_repository)
 ```

-As you can see, the resulting code isn't far from plain english.
+As you can see, the resulting code isn't far from plain English.
 But there are more beneficial side effects.
 The most important of it is **encapsulation**.
-Having mere arrays or hashes and making the clients looping over them forces the clients to know the items they are manipulating.
-For instance, if there are 10 places accessing to `trip.from`, that means 10 places to change if that attribute changes.
+Having mere arrays or hashes and making the clients loop over them forces the clients to know about the items they are manipulating.
+For instance, if there are 10 places accessing `trip.from`, that means 10 places to change if that attribute changes.
 Apart from encapsulation, by extracting small methods to the collection we have improved the **reusability** of our code.

 There are disadvantages, of course.
 While the first version was iterating over the elements just once, in the second version it is iterating four times.
 There is always a tradeoff, but when talking about performance, the tradeoff gets smaller.
-Unless there is an evidence that our collections are going to be big enough to have a significant impact in the system usability, performance is usually a good candidate to sacrifice to the gods of clean code.
+Unless there is evidence that our collections are going to be big enough to have a significant impact in the system usability, performance is usually a good candidate to sacrifice on the altar of clean code.

 Back to the collection, I would like you to have a deeper look at it.
-Can you identify what different kind of things is it doing?
+Can you identify the different kinds of things is it doing?
 I'd say three.

 The first two methods, `from` and `to`, are **filtering**.
 They return a subset of the original collection matching the selected criteria.
 Then the `cancel!` method is **acting on** the whole resulting collection.
 The API of the collection gets polluted with the API of the underlying elements, thus implementing a kind of [Composite](http://en.wikipedia.org/wiki/Composite_pattern).
 Patterns are often best served together, and this interface pollution is a good one IMO.
 If the underlying items are [Value Objects](http://martinfowler.com/bliki/ValueObject.html), the collection would return a brand new set of instances instead of modifying the existing ones.